cda-tum/mqt-ddsim/README.md

 print(counts)
 ```

+**Detailed documentation on all available methods, options, and input formats is available at [ReadTheDocs](https://mqt.readthedocs.io/projects/ddsim).**

 ## System Requirements and Building

-The implementation is compatible with any C++17 compiler and a minimum CMake version of 3.14.
+The implementation is compatible with any C++17 compiler and a minimum CMake version of 3.19.
-Please refer to the [documentation](https://ddsim.readthedocs.io/en/latest/) on how to build the project.
+Please refer to the [documentation](https://mqt.readthedocs.io/projects/ddsim) on how to build the project.

 Building (and running) is continuously tested under Linux, macOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).